make-me/make-me/README.md

 `./config/` in the project root and two configs are included.

 * `default` - The default configuration, it's used if no config is specified.
 * `support` - A slicer configuration that genrates support structures for the model.
+This is particularly awesome for abstract shapes.

 ### Print quality